opencog/learn/README.md

 Architecture Overview
 ---------------------
 All the "heavy lifting" is done in the OpenCog [AtomSpace](https://github.com/opencog/atomspace).
-It can be accessed through python, C++, haskel and scheme bindings.
+The AtomSpace is a graph database for working with typed (hyper-)graphs.
+(Typed hypergraphs are ideal for storing very abstract kinds of knowledge.)
+The AtomSpace can be manipulated through Atomese, python, C++, haskel and scheme bindings.
 This project glues all of the parts together with scheme ([guile](https://www.gnu.org/software/guile/)).
 If you are a python fan, sorry!
 The goal here is rapid prototyping, easy experimentation, rapid reconfiguration/redesign.
 For that, scheme is just simpler, better, faster.
+(At least, for me.)

-Long-term, the best and finest algorithms will probably be re-written in C++ (for speed), and exported with Atomese, python, haskel, scheme, etc. bindings.
+Long-term, the best and finest algorithms will probably be re-written in C++ (for speed), and exported with Atomese, python, haskel, scheme, (pick your favorite) bindings.
 This migration process happens as we gain understanding of what the problem is, and what reasonable solutions look like.

-This is a **science project**.
+This is a ***science project***.
 The goal is to determine how things work, run experiments, create and refine new algorithms.
 Thus, the code in this repo is organized like a science lab: stuff laying around in a bit of a jumble, sometimes connected and working, and sometimes not.